 While I’m able to find some alternatives that don’t contain animal-based ingredients, it’s nigh impossible to find alternatives that lack the aforementioned “questionable” ingredients.

-However, I was able to find out were products that clearly point out on their labels that they’re vegan-friendly, and that is why I’ve mentioned them below:
+However, I was able to find out products that clearly point out on their labels that they’re vegan-friendly, and that is why I’ve mentioned them below:

 - Yum Earth: Organic Sour Beans